-CiC/Site Management:
+Responds of CiC/Site Management

-- Always try to coordinate with related authority/group and give updates to CiC.
-DPHE response that, DPHE will always coordinate with all relevant authority & will give update to CiC. - CiC is ready to support DPHE, if they face any obstacle to implement the scheme; - After confirmation of site for schemes with the assistance of CiC and other related organization, site should be confined to avoid the neighboring disturbance - After site section then try to keep boundary of the scheme areas and hang a signboard as soon as possible including name of executing agency, types of intervention, address of contractor, project duration, funding agency name and so on. - Engage the DRP/Local community to implement the sub-project.
-DPHE response that, unskilled labor for the construction work will be engaged from DRP community.
+- Always try to coordinate with related authority/group and give updates to CiC; - CiC is ready to support DPHE, if they face any obstacle to implement the scheme; - After confirmation of site for schemes with the assistance of CiC and other related organization, site should be confined to avoid the neighboring disturbance - After site section then try to keep boundary of the scheme areas and hang a signboard as soon as possible including name of executing agency, types of intervention, address of contractor, project duration, funding agency name and so on.

-Wash Focal:
+Engage the DRP/Local community to implement the sub-project

-• As the camp area is hilly land sometimes site/land needs to be developed to increase activities sustainability,
+Wash Focal

-- Ample temporary bin for waste collection during scheme implementation should arrange and regular disposal also need to be assured; - Intervention sites not to be allowed in the bank of natural water body except ensuring adequate mitigation; - Construction wastes that to be generated should be disposed regularly at designated sites.
+- As the camp area is hilly land sometimes site/land needs to be developed to increase activities sustainability, - Ample temporary bin for waste collection during scheme implementation should arrange and regular disposal also need to be assured; - Intervention sites not to be allowed in the bank of natural water body except ensuring adequate mitigation; - Construction wastes that to be generated should be disposed regularly at designated sites.